 Apply Primer to Your Miniature

-An entire page devoted to applying primer to miniatures may seem like overkill.
+Devoting an entire page to applying primer to miniatures may seem like overkill.
 Here's why this may be the most important step in the entire painting process.

 Why Prime Your Miniatures Before Painting?